saurhkumar/generator-rest-swagger-express/Readme.md

 ### Test's Logs

 Once you run test cases (using the command `npm test`), a /unittest.log file will be generated.
 In your terminal, you will only see all passed and failed tests.
 To see test logs open the /unittest.log file.
-This file will regenerate with every test case run
+This file will regenerate with every test case run.
+If you want to see all the logs when the test runs, go to your test file `/test/test.js` and comment out `logger('unittest.log').switchToFile();`

 <!-- ROADMAP -->